mahdiyazdani/Hypermarket/README.md

 ## Support this theme

 Don't forget to rate this theme [5 shining stars](https://wordpress.org/support/theme/hypermarket/reviews/ "5 shining stars") if you like it, thanks!

+## Version 2.0

+We believe we can improve on what is already a great theme.
+Today we’re excited to announce that [Hypermarket version 2.0](https://github.com/mypreview/hypermarket) is on the horizon.

+This release will contain a huge number of improvements and bug fixes and continues our progress towards stability.
+Please keep in mind that the beta build is not meant for testing performance or production usage.